Artists

 Rebekah Diaddigo

-Rebekah’s passion is to bring hope and dignity through dance.
-From sitting mesmerized by the Nutcracker as a toddler to training at the Atlanta Ballet Centre for Dance Education she has experienced the power, freedom, and joy in using dance to communicate.
+As the founder and director of Bluebird Uncaged, Rebekah’s passion is to bring hope and dignity through dance.
+From sitting mesmerized by the Nutcracker as a toddler to training at the Atlanta Ballet Centre for Dance Education to dancing principal roles, she has experienced the power, freedom, and joy in using dance to communicate.

-Rebekah has appeared with companies such as The The Proia Dance Project, Southern Arc, and the Atlanta Opera.
-She’s also been a guest artist with Telluride Dance Academy and Sawnee Ballet Theatre.
-Some of her favorite roles include Swanhilda in Coppelia with Ballet Southeast and the Faun Couple in Alexandre Proia’s Four Seasons with Georgia Ballet.
-Her favorite projects include, the opener for Passion 2014, music videos for Victoria Canal and Amy Ray, the White Umbrella short film, as well as our annual stage production of Sterling’s Path, a multimedia fairytale of hope.
+As a freelance dancer, she has joined companies such as Ballet Southeast, Proia Dance Project, and the Atlanta Opera.
+Some of Rebekah’s choreographic credits include the opener for Passion 2014, music videos for Victoria Canal and Amy Ray, a short film: White Umbrella, as well as Sterling’s Path, a multimedia fairytale of hope.

-Rebekah loves using dance to serve internationally and has travelled to countries such as Panama, Cuba, and the Netherlands to perform and conduct workshops.
-In 2018, she curated the Uncaged Community Dance Festival where Atlanta’s leading dance companies converged for a week of collaboration.
-Rebekah also loves mentoring the next generation through teaching; she was a faculty member at the Atlanta Ballet Centre for Dance Education for nine years and is currently a guest teacher around the US.
+Rebekah loves using dance to serve internationally and has travelled to perform and conduct workshops in both Europe and Central America.
+In 2018, she curated the Uncaged Community Dance Festival where some of Atlanta’s leading dance companies converged for a week of collaboration.

 Jane Kerley